Cotuit Kettleers 2017 Roster

 Trey McCall – Assistant Coach

-In 2012, the Wasps had a breakout season, tying for third in the Old Dominion Athletic Conference after being picked to finish 10th.
-McCall led E&H to its first ODAC Tournament appearance since 1999 and saw four players named all-conference, earning him ODAC Coach of the Year honors.
+In 2012, the Wasps had a breakout season, finishing tied for third in the Old Dominion Athletic Conference after being picked to finish 10th.
+McCall led E&H to its first ODAC Tournament appearance since 1999 and saw four players named all-conference including second baseman Josh McMillian, who was selected to the All-South Region First Team by the ABCA.
+For his efforts, McCall earned ODAC Coach of the Year honors.

-Sean West – Assistant Coach
+Nick Calhoun – Assistant Coach

-Michael Reese – Assistant Coach
+Tim Smith – Assistant Coach

 Tim Smith Jr enters his 1st season as strength and conditioning coach with the Cotuit Kettleers in 2017.
 Tim is the strength coach at Cressey Sports Performance in Jupiter, FL.
 He is a graduate of Keiser University in Palm Beach, FL, with a degree in Biomedical Sciences and Business Management, where he was on the Presidents List for two years.
 Tim also attended Cumberland University in Lebanon, TN for two years and graduated with degree in Biology & Biochemistry.